microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 }
 ```

-- Since some slots may have default props, verification must be done on shorthand declaration to ensure that those slots will be null rendered even presenting default props
+- Since some slots may have default props, verification must be done on shorthand declaration to ensure that those slots will be null rendered even when presented with default props

 ```diff
 export function resolveShorthand(